 Once you have their email addresses, open an account with mailchimp and enter the details (you can add 2,000 addresses for free without having to pay).

-An email “blast” is simply a technical term for a mass email send from your list.
+An email “blast” is simply a technical term for a mass email sent from your list.
 Answers vary on the question of how often to send a blast.
 I would recommend sending an email once every two-three months.
-You don’t want to annoy people with spam, and you will do this if you send the emails too often.
+You don’t want to annoy people with spam, and you will do this if you send emails too often.

-So the next question is what to send?
+So the next question is what to send.

-The answer is this: anything which is truly valuable and not wasting the guests time.
+The answer is this: anything which is truly valuable and not wasting the guests’ time.
 And there is plenty that you can add which is truly valuable.

 For example: